kozubb/cypress_js/README.md

   accessibility guidelines and allow moving through the application without a mouse.
 - Build can be run manually in Github Actions
 - **Reporting:** - If violations are found, a detailed **HTML Report** is generated.

   - Reports are saved as **GitHub Action Artifacts**.
   - Custom console logging provides immediate feedback on the number of violations.

+## 📸 Visual Regression Testing

+- **Goal**: Detect pixel-level layout shifts, styling bugs.
+- **Pixel Perfection**: No masking used to ensure 100% accuracy of product images and prices.
+- **Source of Truth**: Snapshots are managed via GitHub Actions to match the Linux CI environment.

 ---